Identification Card (Penguin Pass)

 Is Financial Aid available for Summer Session?

-Although financial aid is available for many Summer Session Institutes, it is not normally available for Summer Session classes or private lessons except under extraordinary situations.
-For questions regarding financial aid, call the Director of Continuing Education at 617-585-1130.
+Although financial aid is available for some of our Summer Session Institutes, it is not normally available for Summer Session classes or private lessons except under extraordinary situations.
+For questions regarding financial aid, call Continuing Education at 617-585-1701.

 What kind of grades are used for Summer Session?

 The Conservatory uses the letter grade system for credit-bearing courses as specified in the College catalog, available from the Dean's Office.
-All for-credit Summer Session course work must be completed by August 28, 2010.
-(Please call 617-585-1125 about incompletes).
+All for-credit Summer Session course work must be completed by August 15.
 Grades will be mailed to all students taking courses for credit in early September.

 What is available for housing during Summer Session?